Do I like wearing sunscreen? No.

 What happens if I don’t wear sunscreen every single day?

 So, yes… even though I have yet to find someone who actually enjoys wearing sunscreen, there’s really no alternative.
-Even people with dark skin tones still need sunscreen as the deepest melanin only rates an SPF 2 protection from UVB rays.
-It offers no protection against UVA rays or free radicals.

 For my money, after everything I have read and the experts to whom I have spoken, my go-to is now a physical sunscreen with zinc oxide.
 Let me explain.